CornellDataScience/compilAR/README.md

 Given N GPUs with one designated straggler (rank N-1):

-1. **Reduce-scatter phase (while straggler is delayed):** The N-1 healthy ranks run `ncclReduceScatter` among themselves over N-1 equal chunks of the buffer.
+1. **Reduce-scatter phase:** While the straggler is delayed, the N-1 healthy ranks run `ncclReduceScatter` among themselves over N-1 equal chunks of the buffer.
 After this, rank r holds the partial sum of chunk r across all healthy ranks.

-2. **Straggler merge phase (schedule-driven):** The schedule synthesizer produces a sequence of rounds, each containing a batch of pairwise exchanges.
+2. **Straggler merge phase:** The schedule synthesizer produces a sequence of rounds, each containing a batch of pairwise exchanges.
 Three exchange types are used:
    - **StragglerMatching**: a healthy rank and the straggler both hold a partial sum of the same chunk.
 They swap into a scratch buffer, then both call `reduce_add` to finalize.
 After this, both hold the complete N-rank sum for that chunk.
    - **OneWayMatching**: a rank holding a fully-reduced chunk pushes it to a rank that does not.
 Plain copy, no reduction.
    - **TwoWayMatching**: two ranks each hold a fully-reduced chunk the other lacks.
 They swap simultaneously.
 Plain copy in each direction.